escherpad/luna/README.md

 [![Join the chat at https://gitter.im/escherpad/luna](https://img.shields.io/badge/GITTER-join%20chat-green.svg?style=flat-square)](https://gitter.im/escherpad/luna?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Luna is a light functional model container inspired by redux written using the reactive extension (v5.0).
-Luna try to improve upon redux by providing out of the box Thunk support so that you can pass in `actionCreator`s and asynchronous action creators.
+Luna try to improve upon redux by providing out of the box Thunk support so that you can pass in `actionCreator`s and asynchronous action creators directly into the `store.dispatch` function.

 ## What's different about Luna?